smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 multi-step job scripts.
-It can be executed from OpCon using a simple IBM i batch job, and it can also be executed in test mode (not connected to OpCon) from an IBM i command line or from a submitted batch job by setting the JOBTYPE parameter to \"T\" for test mode.
+It can be executed from OpCon using a simple IBM i batch job, and it can also be executed in test mode (not connected to OpCon) from an IBM i command line or from a submitted batch job by setting the JOBTYPE parameter to "T" for test mode.

 STRMLTJOB Command Prompt with Keywords